sidhmads/CS4225-BigDataProject/README.md

 ```
 - This will create `lrModel` directory that contains the trained model and a `dictionary.pkl` file that contains the labels used to train the model

-- The `lrModel` when trained gave a 77.5% accuracy for 40 labels

 ### Predicting the results
 - Place the images to be predicted in `predict_images` directory
 - Run this command in the terminal